 - the gratuitous put-downs, sneers or fits of anger

-During my last few encounters with my ex-sibling, I just shut down and didn’t initiate any sort of conversation since it seemed that I was putting myself in the line of attack no matter what.
+During our last few visits, I just shut down and didn’t initiate any sort of conversation since it seemed that I was putting myself in the line of attack no matter what.

 I knew something was wrong.
 I was slowly being worn down, on edge and wary.
-In the rare event of a normal conversation with the sibling, I’d actually note it in my journal, like some pivotal moment in history.
+In the rare event of a normal conversation, I’d actually note it in my journal, like some pivotal moment in history.

-Are you deflated after a conversation with a narcissist or manipulator?
+Have you ever been deflated after a conversation with someone you think has narcissistic tendencies?
 Their verbal gymnastics and mind games are quite impressive.
-If you ever object (as I tried) or can’t keep up (who can?
-The narc will veer off course and keep you unbalanced, rather than engage in a fruitful, meaningful discussion), you’ll be sneered or laughed at, or subtly put down for your tastes and opinions.
+If you ever object (as I tried to do) or can’t keep up (who can?
+They will veer off course and keep you unbalanced, rather than engage in a fruitful, meaningful discussion), you’ll be sneered or laughed at, or subtly put down for your tastes and opinions.

-My body tried to get my attention: tense muscles, bouts of insomnia, jumpy from nerves.
-I was exhausted from the constant thoughts clanging around in my brain, trying to explain away what was happening.
+My body tried to get my attention: tense muscles, bouts of insomnia, frazzled nerves.
+I was exhausted from the constant thoughts clanging around in my brain trying to explain away what was happening.

-How could I possibly be related to him?
-Why the hell can’t he see what he’s doing?
+How could I possibly be related to someone like that?
+Can’t they see what they’re doing?

 In fact, they don’t want to and don’t feel they have to.